gutiluis/split-check/readme.md

 ---

+---

+## Support

+If you run into any issues or have questions, please check our [SUPPORT.md](SUPPORT.md) file for guidance, or reach out through one of our community channels below.

+---

 ## Community

 Info on reporting bugs, getting help, finding third-party tools and sample apps, and more can be found on our **Community** channels: